 - Boston Fern.
-Another choice is to the Nephrolepis exaltata c– a very popular form of plant that can fit into any size of the planter.
+Another choice is the Nephrolepis exaltata a very popular form of plant that can fit into any size of planter.
 It’s great with indirect soil, again, but please be aware that this fern does produce spores which can look alarming at first!

 - Lilyturf.
 While not for everyone, another dog-friendly houseplant is that of the Liriope.
 They look interesting AND reduce ammonia levels in the air while keeping the room looking bright.
 They tend to produce strips of lavender during the summer, too, brightening up your home interior with ease.

 - Wax Plant.
 Last but by no means least the wax plant or Hoya carnosa.
-They are great for dealing with toxic solutions in the air and is entirely non-toxic.
-It’s great for killing off chemicals in the air from paint, gasoline and the like.
+They are great for dealing with toxic solutions in the air and are entirely non-toxic.
+It’s great for killing off chemicals in the air from paint, gasoline, and the like.
 I suggest the wax plant for those who care about household air quality.

 And that’s it!
 10 beautiful plants that are safe for pets.
 With so many dog-friendly houseplants to pick from, the biggest challenge for you is now going to be choosing the ones that you like most!

 For new houseplant owners, I would suggest getting a Spider Plant.
 We have a Spider Plant that is thriving in the spare bathroom that was gifted to us by our sweet neighbor, Nina.
 If you’re reading this, thanks again!!